helmfile/helmfile/docs/index.md

     cascade: "background"
     # insecureSkipTLSVerify is true if the TLS verification should be skipped when fetching remote chart
     insecureSkipTLSVerify: false
-    # skipDiffOutput skip the helm diff output.
+    # suppressDiff skip the helm diff output.
 Useful for charts which produces large not helpful diff, default: false
-    skipDiffOutput: false
+    suppressDiff: false

   # Local chart example